cct-datascience/ardn-terra-ref/README.md

-## Code to query data from TERRA REF for ARDN Project
+## Code to query data from TERRA REF from BrAPI for the ARDN Project

 Learn more about ARDN https://agmip.github.io/ARDN/